-This is where software like Monday.com and Basecamp come into their own.
+This is where software like the Monday.com app and Basecamp app come into their own.

-Both tools promote collaboration and better visibility over your team’s tasks and projects.
+Both tools promote collaboration (callaboration software) and better visibility over your team’s tasks, task dependency, and projects (task management).
 You can set to-do lists, assign them to the responsible parties, and track their progress.